generyand/vantage/tasks/tasks-prd-core-user-authentication-and-management.md

 -   [ ] 5.0 **Build Frontend User Management Interface (Admin)**
     -   [ ] 5.1 Create the page `apps/web/src/app/(app)/user-management/page.tsx`.
 This page should be accessible only to the admin role.
     -   [ ] 5.2 On this page, use the auto-generated `useGetUsers` query hook to fetch the list of all users.
-    -   [ ] 5.3 Build the `UserManagementTable.tsx` component using the shared `DataTable` to display users.
-Include columns for all relevant data and action buttons (Edit, Activate/Deactivate).
+    -   [ ] 5.3 Build the `UserManagementTable.tsx` component to display the "Assigned Barangay/Area" column, showing the barangay for BLGU users and the governance area for Assessors.
     -   [ ] 5.4 Create a `UserForm.tsx` component for the user creation/editing modal/dialog.
-    -   [ ] 5.5 The form should conditionally display the "Assigned Barangay" dropdown only when the "BLGU User" role is selected.
+    -   [ ] 5.5 In the `UserForm`, conditionally display EITHER the "Assigned Barangay" dropdown (for "BLGU User" role) OR the "Assigned Governance Area" dropdown (for "Area Assessor" role).
-    -   [ ] 5.6 The `UserForm` should use the auto-generated `usePostUser` and `usePutUser` mutation hooks.
-On success, invalidate the `useGetUsers` query to automatically refetch the user list.
+    -   [ ] 5.6 The `UserForm` should use the auto-generated `usePostUser` and `usePutUser` mutation hooks, ensuring `assessor_area` is passed when required.
+On success, invalidate the `useGetUsers` query.

 -   [ ] 6.0 **Implement Forced Password Change Flow**
     -   [ ] 6.1 In the main application layout (`apps/web/src/app/(app)/layout.tsx`), add a check that reads `must_change_password` from the `useAuthStore`.